SayedShaun/easyrag/README.md

 ```

 ## Bugs
-The "Rag" framework is designed for quick rag prototype and to check retrieval performance with different open source models, including Llama, Mistral, Phi, and other 1 to 10 billion parameter models.
-It also supports Googgle Gemini and OpenAi models through API call.
-All open-source models might not be compatible also the GoogleGemini and OpenAI classes are unstable at this moment.
+All open-source models might not be compatible at this moment.
+This package is specifically designed to work with causal language models often decoder-only models.

 ## Contributing